-We hope that our interpretation of the Ooguri-Vafa space in terms of wild harmonic bundles serves as a first step to establish the conjecture mentioned at the beginning.
-For now, we leave the question of the specific relation between the Ooguri-Vafa metric and the $L^2$-hyperk\"{a}hler metric of the Hitchin moduli spaces for future work.
-Independently of this problem, we also hope that our construction and methods can be generalized to produce hyperk\"{a}hler structures for similar sets of wild harmonic bundles.
+We hope that our interpretation of the Ooguri--Vafa space in terms of wild harmonic bundles serves as a first step to establish part of the conjectural picture of \cite{GMN1,GMN2} and \cite[Section 7]{A2} mentioned above.
+For now, we leave the question of the specific relation between the Ooguri--Vafa metric and the hyperk\"ahler metric of the Hitchin moduli spaces for future work.
+Independently of this problem, we also hope that our construction and methods can be generalized to produce hyperk\"ahler structures for similar sets of wild harmonic bundles.